-A twist on the traditional chip cookies, this is a one-bowl recipe you don't want to miss.
-They're thick and chewy, with caramel flavor from the brown sugar and crunch from the creamy pecans.
-Bake them directly without chilling the dough, or refrigerate/freeze for later use.
+This one-bowl recipe is a twist on traditional chip cookies.
+They're thick and chewy, with a caramel flavor from the brown sugar and crunch from the pecans.
+Bake them directly without chilling the dough, or refrigerate/freeze them for later use.

 For me, it's cookie season year-round, and there's always a reason to bake a batch of chocolate chip cookies.

-When you add pecans and use only brown sugar, it's a different experience with a golden hue and caramel flavor that is unique and fantastic.
+When you add pecans and use only brown sugar, the cookies have a golden hue and a unique and fantastic caramel flavor.

 - Easy: this is a simple, one-bowl recipe for chip cookies with pecans that can be out of the oven in half an hour.

-- Make ahead: the cookie dough can be scooped and frozen, so you can bake a fresh batch of cookies whenever you get a craving.
+- Make ahead: the cookie dough can be scooped and frozen, so you can bake a fresh batch of cookies whenever you crave.

 - Flavorings: we love them with vanilla, but you can add orange zest or ground cinnamon to the batter for a different flavor.